5argon/UnoSDVXCon/README.md

 ![near](https://github.com/5argon/UnoSDVXCon/raw/master/images/splash.gif)
 ![laur](https://github.com/5argon/UnoSDVXCon/raw/master/images/laurtrim.gif)

 If you build your own controller for the game called [K-Shoot Mania](http://kshoot.client.jp) you will need some way to connect it to your computer.
-In the case that you want to use an Arduino Uno as a USB interface, this script provide a working logic for you (.ino file).
+In the case that you want to use an Arduino Uno as a USB interface, this script (.ino file) will provides a working logic from the controller's input to emulate your computer's keyboard + button light feedback.

 Previous alternatives are connecting buttons to disassembled [Joystick circuit](http://homingpuyo.blog91.fc2.com/blog-entry-650.html), or using an [Arduino Leonardo](http://sdvxii.pancakeapps.com/LEONARDO).
 Arduino Uno cannot interface as a keyboard as easily as Leonardo.
 Only [Leonardo, Micro, and Due](https://www.arduino.cc/en/Reference/MouseKeyboard) can use the built-in keyboard functions.

 ##Video demo
 The controller with Arduino Uno in this video uses this script.
 The knob miss probably results from my skill, not the script.
 (My rank is 9 in SDVX, I could not play perfectly.)

 [cry of viyella - Laur](https://www.youtube.com/watch?v=efWP1qvjdQ0)

 ##Features